This page shows you how to deploy a sample container that has already been uploaded to the Container Registry repository to Cloud Run.

 Using Google Cloud products together across multiple locations can affect

 your service's latency as well as cost.

 Cloud Run is available in the following regions:

 Subject to Tier 2 pricing

 asia-northeast3(Seoul, South Korea)

 If you already created a Cloud Run service, you can view the region in the Cloud Run dashboard in the Cloud Console.

 Congratulations!
 You have just deployed to Cloud Run a container that responds to incoming web requests.
-Cloud Run automatically scales your container up to handle the received requests, then scales down when demand decreases.
+Cloud Run automatically scales your container out to handle the received requests, then scales in when demand decreases.
 You only pay for the CPU, Memory and Networking consumed during request handling.